oracle/graal/docs/reference-manual/native-image/JNIInvocationAPI.md

 ```
 This is assuming your `LD_LIBRARY_PATH` environment variable is specified, or the `java.library.path` Java property is properly set.

-## Initializing a Native Image Isolate
+## Initialize a Native Image Isolate

 Before making calls to the `Native.add` method, we need to create a Native Image isolate.
 Native Image provides a special built-in to allow that: `CEntryPoint.Builtin.CREATE_ISOLATE`.